13 Cheap & Good Food Near Johor Bahru Checkpoint

-Ah Hua Teochew Kway Teow is known as one of the oldest kway teow soup shops in town.
-There are many branches around, but the one nearest to Singapore is just a few minutes walking distance from Johor Bahru checkpoint.
-The uniqueness of this stall is that they still use charcoal to boil the broth.
+Ah Hua Teochew Kway Teow is one of the oldest kway teow soup shops in town.
+There are many branches around, but the one nearest to Singapore is just a few minutes walk from the Johor Bahru checkpoint.
+The most striking feature of this stall is that they still use charcoal to boil the broth.
 Their recipe has been passed down from generations to generations.
-But, be prepared to pay as a bowl of kway teow soup here costs RM16.00.
-You will get a bowl filled with luxurious ingredients such as liver, kidney, abalone slices and more.
-Although the price is a bit steep, regular customers will be back to fix their cravings.
-My dad used to have it when he was young and stepping into the coffeeshop does give the nostalgic moment.
+However, be prepared to pay as a bowl of kway teow soup here costs RM16.00.
+You will get a bowl filled with ingredients such as liver, kidney, abalone slices and more.
+Although the price is a bit steep, they have a pool of regular customers.
+And, that says a lot about them.

 Salahuddin Bakery (HALAL)